 We are happy to take your call at (505) 343-1776 to help you determine whether you have a personal injury case.

 Predicting the trial value of any New Mexico personal injury case is nearly impossible.
 There are many factors that can affect the value of your case.
 Every case is different and your case value could vary depending on the specific facts and circumstances of your case.
 The value of your case depends on the nature and extent of your medical injuries, your pain and suffering, lost wages, loss of household services, and loss of enjoyment of life.
 An attorney can only give you a general idea of the value of your case based on cases he or she has handled with similar injuries and will not be able to predict the precise amount you will receive.
 This may also vary depending on how much available insurance coverage is available to readily compensate you for your injuries.

 No. Our clients never pay anything upfront.
-Martinez, Hart, Thompson & Sanchez, P.C., provides free and no obligation consultations with an attorney on our team.
+Martinez, Hart, Sanchez & Romero, P.C., provides free and no obligation consultations with an attorney on our team.
 If we believe you have a

 case and you decide to hire us, our law firm works on a contingency fee.
 That means our law firm is compensated for our legal services only if we obtain a financial recovery for you.